Scroll down for the Feedback Form

 - Everyone is muted; you can unmute yourself when you want to speak by holding down the space bar on your keyboard.
 When you are unmuted, please be careful about background noise.

-If you want to speak, put your name and the word “SPEAK” in the chat.
-Peggy and Christina will keep track of people who want to speak and call the next speaker in order of “signup.”
+- If you want to speak, put your name and the word “SPEAK” in the chat.
+Valorie, Christina and Peggy will keep track of people who want to speak and call the next speaker in order of “signup.”

-Christina, Peggy and Jessica will watch, and will alert Lucinda and other speakers of comments and questions without interrupting the person speaking.
+- Christina, Peggy and Valorie will watch, and will alert Lucinda and other speakers of comments and questions without interrupting the person speaking.

-These discussions are planned to focus on the voices of nurses of color, so we ask that white nurses help by yielding the floor to nurses of color, limit your speaking time, and focus on asking questions.
+- These discussions are intended to focus on the voices of nurses of color, so we ask that white nurses help by yielding the floor to nurses of color, limit your speaking time, and focus on asking questions.